DoctorFuchs/kiosk/README.md

 This project is a basic chashbox system for small kiosk’s, stall’s and sales.
 The backend is build in python, the frontend with the three web design technologies HTML, CSS and JavaScript.
 You are invited to improve the system and contribute to the project.
 Just ask if there are questions.

+ATTENTION SINCE 24.
+DECEMBER 2021 SQL IS NOT LONGER SUPPORTED.
+BUT YOU NEED TO INSTALL FLASK

 ## install

 Clone the repository: